DIY Cold Plunge

 Here's what we're building:

 I use a Grizzly 400 cooler, which is 400 liters (105 gallons) and easily fits my 6'2" 180 lbs body.
 There's a few alternatives, such as the Yeti Tundra 350 liter cooler, but it's quite a bit more expensive.
 The Grizzly is built well, has a well-fitting lid, insulates very well, and has a locking lid feature.
 I wasn't able to find anything significantly cheaper that had the same features.
+As of the spring of 2024, Grizzly stopped making the 400 series cooler, and instead has a 450 quart version.
+Unfortunately, it's slightly more expensive than the 400 quart version was, but I would still use this over alternatives.

 There's several popular chillers people use.
 Active Aqua and Penguin both make good chillers that are appropriately sized.
 The most common power for cold plunge chillers is 1/2 HP, but since the cooler insulates so well, unless you leave the lid open a lot, you don't need that much power.
 For the cost, the Active Aqua 1/4 HP model seemed the best to me.
 If you use a stock tank, you'll need at least the 1/2 HP model, and perhaps the 1 HP model, depending on how well you insulate the top and what your lid is.